 - Snapshots of CentOS repositories are performed daily and can be found at this URL

 - The 'cern-dnf-tool' is a new package that can be used to easily switch between 'production', 'testing' or 'snapshot' repositories

 - The 'dnf-autoupdate' package is provided for automatic (distro-sync) updates (the same as CC7).

 - DNF repositories files changed to use http://linuxsoft.cern.ch/cern/centos/s8/

 - Added CERN Koji RPM signing keys

-Note: Unless otherwise stated above, CentOS 8 packages (rpms) are the very same packages released by the upstream CentOS team.
+Note: Unless otherwise stated above, CentOS Stream 8 packages (rpms) are the very same packages released by the upstream CentOS team.